ansyblenetwork/aquietlife/_posts/2021-08-05-incrementalism.md

 >
 > Is that going win us a medal?
 Well, no, it’s not.
 But is it going to contribute to it?
 Yeah, potentially.

 Algorithmic trading, or "advanced trading" (in the sense of [advanced chess](https://en.wikipedia.org/wiki/Advanced_chess)), is a bit like this.
 It helps ensure optimal strategy on deterministic factors, akin to preventing blunders in chess.
+These gains are incremental in the sense that most sane traders probably already approximately achieve them - but exact realizations provides the edge that may be the difference between profitability and loss.

-It also helps automate many calculations.
-This frees a lot of mental capacity, allowing the user to focus exclusively on the decisions that really matter.
+Algorithmic trading is also just a lot more enjoyable.
+It helps automate many calculations, which frees a lot of mental capacity which the trader can use to focus exclusively on the decisions that really matter.

 ### Success?